jayanthkoushik/shiny-pyseed/README.md

 3. A Git repository is initialized.
 4. `poetry install` is called to create the project virtual environment, and install the project itself.
-5. `typing_extensions` is added as a dependency if configured.
-6. Dev dependencies are added: `pre-commit`, `ruff`, `mypy`, `sphinx`, `sphinx-markdown-builder`, `mkdocstrings`, `mkdocs-material`, `mkdocs-gen-files`, `mkdocs-literate-nav`, `mike`.
+5. Dev dependencies are added: `pre-commit`, `ruff`, `mypy`, `sphinx`, `sphinx-markdown-builder`, `mkdocstrings`, `mkdocs-material`, `mkdocs-gen-files`, `mkdocs-literate-nav`, `mike`.
-7. pre-commit hooks are installed and updated.
+6. pre-commit hooks are installed and updated.
-8. Prettier is used to format `pyproject.toml`.
+7. Prettier is used to format `pyproject.toml`.
-9. Documentation is built.
+8. Documentation is built.
-10. `mkdocs build` is called to verify that the site can be built.
+9. `mkdocs build` is called to verify that the site can be built.
-11. Initial Git commit is created.
+10. Initial Git commit is created.

 <!--------------------------------------------------------------------->